gokul2736/gokul2736/README.md

 ![Arduino](https://img.shields.io/badge/Arduino-00979D?style=flat&logo=arduino&logoColor=white)

+### 🎨 Beyond the Screen
+While code shapes my logic, art refines my patience.
+I practice the delicate craft of **micro-carving**, sculpting stories on the fragile tips of pencil leads and chalk nibs.
+Precision isn't just in my code — it's etched into every grain I carve.

+Through the lens, I chase light and shadow — a **shutterbug** by instinct, capturing moments that speak when words fall short.
+Photography is where I slow down time; micro-carving is where I shape it.

+> "Between silicon and graphite, between code and frame — I build, carve, and capture."
+> With blades and lenses, I shape the unseen.
+>
+> When I’m not building with logic,
+I carve stories on pencil tips and chalk nibs — a craft of precision and patience.
+Off-screen, I’m also a shutterbug, capturing life one frame at a time.

+Art sharpens my hands.
+Passion sharpens my purpose.

 #### 🧠 Interests
 💡 Interests & Side Projects
 SlotSniper – Full-stack automation project (Flask, encryption, form UI, backend scheduler)